-A || The landlord is encouraged to check the unit prior to a scheduled Housing Choice Voucher inspection.
+A || The landlord is encouraged to check the unit before a scheduled Housing Choice Voucher inspection.
 This will provide the owner the opportunity to determine what, if anything, will need to be repaired according to Housing Quality Standards.
-The landlord may request an extension when weather does not permit repairs to be completed in a timely fashion.
+The landlord may request an extension when the weather does not permit repairs to be completed promptly.